Buddhist monks lead commemoration of 1976 Thai massacre

 “Even though the events of Oct.
 6 may not be documented in Thai history, the new generation still strives to learn about it,” he said in a speech at the university to mark the day.

 “The massacre is still of interest 40 years after the fact because it remains officially unresolved.
-Those who were involved in the violence have not been held to account, even as there has been a wave of transitional justice processes around the world, and even expanded questioning and investigations in relation to the violence of April-May 2010,” Tyrell Haberkorn, a fellow in political and social change at the Australian National University, said earlier this week before the anniversary.
+Those who were involved in the violence have not been held to account, even as there has been a wave of transitional justice processes around the world, and even expanded questioning and investigations in relation to the violence of April-May 2010,” Tyrell Haberkorn, a fellow in political and social change at the Australian National University, said earlier this week.

 “The incident has relevance to the current state of Thai politics because it becomes possible to continue to stage coup after coup while repressing dissent because those who have done so in the past have not been held to account for doing so,” she said.